linux-system-roles/logging/roles/rsyslog/README.md

 The basic framework is based on debops.rsyslog and adjusted to the RHEL/Fedora specification.

-- templates have 2 template files, rsyslog.conf.j2 and rules.conf.j2.
-The former is used to generate /etc/rsyslog.conf and the latter is for the other configuration files including mmnormalize rulebase and formatter which will be placed in ```{{ rsyslog_config_dir }}``` (default to /etc/rsyslog.d) and its subdirectories.
+- templates have 2 types of template files, one is rules.conf.j2 which is a generic template to produce every configuration file.
+The others, output_elasticsearch.j2, output_forwards.j2, output_files.j2, input_template.j2, ovirt_input_template.j2, etc. are for each input and output configuration file.

 - tasks/main.yml contains the series of tasks to deploy specified set of configuration files.